gnosisguild/ethers-multisend/README.md

-# multisend.js
+# ethers-multisend

-An npm package for crafting multi-send transaction.
+An npm package for crafting multi-send transaction from a Zodiac Avatar, such as a Gnosis Safe, based on ethers.js.

-Based on ethers.js

 ## Notes and questions

 - Shall we support contract deployment transactions (empty `to`, contract code in `data`)?
-- Check if error free and get gas cost estimate (run with `call`)?